 For over 60 years, UNA-GB has brought insightful global affairs programs to Boston-area participants, now numbering over 5,000 annually.We organize more than two dozen community events each year, from luncheon presentations to networking nights to UN Day celebrations and an international gala with local diplomats and leaders.

 Our Model UN Program serves thousands of Massachusetts youth each year.

-We reached more than 2,300 students in almost 100 schools in both inner-city Boston and surrounding districts in the 2011-2012 academic year (see more details about the impact on students below).
+We reached more than 4,000 students in almost 100 schools in both inner-city Boston and surrounding districts in the 2013-2014 academic year.

 We partner effectively with dozens of organizations and groups across diverse sectors in Boston, including local and national non-profits, NGOs, academic institutions, associations, companies and many more to work towards localizing the global ideals we all share.